Read This First

 Prompt 1: Ideologies often suggest truth can be accessed through an arduous process that requires much time, money, and energy.
 In this way, they form a vested interest within the seeker that is psychologically difficult to abandon as wasted time on the wrong path.
 What are some of the demands that form a dangerous vested interest?

-The central claim is this: Ideologies, especially those rooted in religious, spiritual, or philosophical beliefs, often require adherents to commit deeply to their practices and teachings.
+In plain terms: Ideologies, especially those rooted in religious, spiritual, or philosophical beliefs, often require adherents to commit deeply to their practices and teachings.

 Committing time and energy to thoroughly understand a religious or spiritual text.
 This often involves study sessions, discussions, and interpretations, requiring a significant investment of time and mental energy.